Osteoporosis: Awareness and Prevention

 It is estimated that osteoporosis affects around 3 million people in the UK.
 One in two women and one in five men over the age of 50 will fracture a bone, predominantly due to poor bone health.
 With an aging population, these figures are likely to increase.

 So when should we start thinking about bone health?
 Well, we need to start building strong bones during the crucial development stage, in childhood.
 We need to eat foods high in calcium, vitamin D, eat fruits and vegetables every day and take regular exercise, including weight bearing activities.
-For more information on causes of osteoporosis and how to avoid it, please see the Osteoporosis article.
+For more information on the causes of osteoporosis and how to avoid it, please see the Osteoporosis article.

 A gentleman, aged 48, had a long history of back problems.
 It had been maintained through osteopathy and physiotherapy and improved to the point where he felt confident enough to attempt skiing again.
 However, a fall on the slope resulted in him sustaining a spinal fracture.